tonivade/zeromock/README.md

 ## Why?

-Usually, the sorter answer should be because I can, but I want to explain a bit why I developed this library, and the principal reason is frustration.
+Usually, the sorter answer should be 'because I can', but I want to explain a bit why I developed this library, and the principal reason is frustration.

   - Frustration 1: Existing alternatives (like Wiremock, and others) are, in my opinion, too complex and dificult to read.
 In my daily work if I have to read an existing test that needs many stubs to work, is too difficult to understand the purpose of the test.

   - Frustration 2: Why I need different libraries to implement a REST API and stubs for this API, in the end, you are doing the same, but instead to compute a result, you are returning a mock result.
 But finally, both are the same thing.

-  - Frustration 3: I have another project, called resp-server, is an implementation of REdis Serialization Protocol, and I thought that it would be nice to use this protocol to develop REST API applications.
+  - Frustration 3: I have another project, called [resp-server](https://github.com/tonivade/resp-server), is an implementation of REdis Serialization Protocol, and I thought that it would be nice to use this protocol to develop REST API applications.
 I tried to call spring-mvc controller using RESP protocol but the result was an ugly hack.
 I tried the same using spring-webflux, but the result was the same.
 So, why I cannot decouple HTTP protocol from the controller implementation?

 So, these are the objetives of this library:
   - provide an independent/decoupled/reusable implementation of REST API controllers.